WakiMak/trentent.github.io-forked/_posts/2016-09-07-controlup-dissecting-logon-times-a-step-further-invalid-home-directory-impact.md

 <img class="aligncenter size-full wp-image-1701" src="http://theorypc.ca/wp-content/uploads/2016/09/without_homedir_logon_time.png" alt="without_homedir_logon_time" width="706" height="82" srcset="http://theorypc.ca/wp-content/uploads/2016/09/without_homedir_logon_time.png 706w, http://theorypc.ca/wp-content/uploads/2016/09/without_homedir_logon_time-300x35.png 300w" sizes="(max-width: 706px) 100vw, 706px" />

-Well that&#8217;s much, much better!
+Well that's much, much better!

-So now I want ControlUp to identify this potential issue. Â Unfortunately, I don&#8217;t really see any events I can key in on that says &#8216;Attempting to map home drive&#8217;. Â But what we can do is pull that AD attribute and test to see if it&#8217;s valid and let us know if it&#8217;s not. Â This is the output I now generate:
+So now I want ControlUp to identify this potential issue. Â Unfortunately, I don't really see any events I can key in on that says 'Attempting to map home drive'. Â But what we can do is pull that AD attribute and test to see if it's valid and let us know if it's not. Â This is the output I now generate:

 <img class="aligncenter size-full wp-image-1702" src="http://theorypc.ca/wp-content/uploads/2016/09/new_script.png" alt="new_script" width="741" height="432" srcset="http://theorypc.ca/wp-content/uploads/2016/09/new_script.png 741w, http://theorypc.ca/wp-content/uploads/2016/09/new_script-300x175.png 300w" sizes="(max-width: 741px) 100vw, 741px" />

 &nbsp;

-I revised the messaging slightly as I&#8217;ve found theÂ &#8216;Group Policy&#8217; phase can be affected if GPP Drive Maps reference the home directory attribute as well.
+I revised the messaging slightly as I've found theÂ 'Group Policy' phase can be affected if GPP Drive Maps reference the home directory attribute as well.

 &nbsp;

-So I [took my previous script](http://theorypc.ca/2016/08/31/controlup-dissecting-logon-times-a-step-further-printer-loading/)Â and updated it further. Â This time with a check for valid home directories. Â I also added some window sizing information to give greater width for the response as &#8216;Interim Delay&#8217; was getting truncated when there were long printer names. Â Here is the further updated script:
+So I [took my previous script](http://theorypc.ca/2016/08/31/controlup-dissecting-logon-times-a-step-further-printer-loading/)Â and updated it further. Â This time with a check for valid home directories. Â I also added some window sizing information to give greater width for the response as 'Interim Delay' was getting truncated when there were long printer names. Â Here is the further updated script:

 <pre class="lang:ps decode:true ">#expand output window so it looks better in ControlUp
 $pshost = get-host